folkehelseinstituttet/surveillance_data/README.md

 # Important notes
+- 2022-03.17: The Covid-19 deaths data will from this date come from DÅR via Beredt C-19 instead of from MSIS.
+This is because the DÅR data is more up to date at this point.
+The new file will get a new name and the file will not include sex, age and counties.
+The file will be updated every Tuesday morning.

 - 2022-03-14: Due to technical problems in SYSVAK, data on covid-19 vaccination have not been updated since 10th of March.
 SYSVAK is working to rectify the problem.

 - 2022-03-07: Norwegian population data from 2022 is going to be used starting from 2022-03-10.
 Relevant changes are made in the R package `fhidata`.
 Affected datasets are norway_population_by_age_b2020, norway_population_by_age_sex_b2020; affected functions are norway_population_by_age_b2020, norway_population_by_age_sex_b2020.